 Levels as low as 0.1 ppb (parts per billion; 1 drop every 1 billion drops of water) in consumed flesh can result in clinical poisoning.
 These low levels pose a major obstacle for the development of a simple detection method.

 - Treatment is aimed at symptom control

-- Rehydrate if necessary
+- Correct possible dehydration

 - Support compromised heart or pulmonary function